stedwardscollegemt/ib-cs-java-codeventure-2025/chapters/src/chapter02/README.md

 # Building Blocks

 ## IB Learning Outcomes

 - D.1.9 Explain the need for different data types to represent data items
-- 4.3.6 Define: variable, constant, operator, object
+- 4.3.6 Define: variable, constant, and operator
 - 4.3.7 Define operators: mod, div
 - 4.3.8 Use of variables, constants and operators in algorithms